yungsnuzzy/conjurr/README.md

 2. In user mode: enter your Plex email or username, then click “Get Recommendations”.
 3. Review posters (Movies listed before Shows; each on its own row).
 Categories ticker only appears in History mode.
 4. Expand the “table details” (in user mode) to see the full data table.
-5. Use “Rebuild Library DB” when library data is stale; the next request repopulates the cache.
-6. Switch to Custom mode to constrain by Decade (1950s–2020 Now) and/or Genre (alphabetized list).
+5. Switch to Custom mode to constrain by Decade (1950s–2020 Now) and/or Genre (alphabetized list).
 You must select at least one; both will yield a combined descriptor (e.g. “Best of 1980s Sci-Fi”).
-Categories ticker is hidden in Custom mode.
+Categories ticker hidden in Custom mode.

 ### Custom Mode Details
 - Weighting: 40% influenced by historical viewing taste, 60% by the selected decade/genre filters.